jan-ferdinand/zudoku/index.md

 Luckily, Peggy has recently heard of _Zero-Knowledge Proof Systems_.
 They seem to be the perfect solution to her problem.

-Peggy and Victor can use the **zudoku** Zero-Knowledge Proof System to convince Victor that Peggy knows the solution – and Victor won't get any hint about the solution.
+Peggy and Victor can use the card-based **zudoku** Zero-Knowledge Proof System to convince Victor that Peggy knows the solution – and Victor won't get any hint about the solution.
 <label for="mn-prover-verifier" class="margin-toggle">&#8853;</label><input type="checkbox" id="mn-prover-verifier" class="margin-toggle"/>
 <span class="marginnote">
 	Peggy is in the role of the _Prover_, because she proves she knows something.